Our Courses

 You can also find the material for our courses on the Bookdown websites.
 These are nice for referring back to the material.
 They also do not require making an account like Leanpub and Coursera.

-Our courses are open source, so you can find all the source material on GitHub through our source material links above.
+Our courses are open source, so you can find all the source material on GitHub through our source material links.

 CurRent Courses